 Particular attention is payed within the team to the class of stable linear time-invariant systems, in particular resonant ones, and in isotropically diffusive systems, with techniques that dwell on functional and harmonic analysis.
-In fact one often restricts to a smaller class-e.g. rational models of suitable degree (resonant systems, see section 4.2) or other structural constraints-and this leads us to split the identification problem in two consecutive steps:
+In fact one often restricts to a smaller class-e.g., rational models of suitable degree (resonant systems, see section 4.2) or other structural constraints-and this leads us to split the identification problem in two consecutive steps:

-- 1. Seek a stable but infinite (numerically: high) dimensional model to fit the data.
+1. Seek a stable but infinite (numerically: high) dimensional model to fit the data.
 Mathematically speaking, this step consists in reconstructing a function analytic in the right half-plane or in the unit disk (the transfer function), from its values on an interval of the imaginary axis or of the unit circle (the band-width).
-We will embed this classical ill-posed issue (i.e. the inverse Cauchy problem for the Laplace equation) into a family of well-posed extremal problems, that may be viewed as a regularization scheme of Tikhonov-type.
-These problems are infinite-dimensional but convex (see section 3.1.1). - 2.
-Approximate the above model by a lower order one reflecting further known properties of the physical system.
+We will embed this classical ill-posed issue (i.e., the inverse Cauchy problem for the Laplace equation) into a family of well-posed extremal problems, that may be viewed as a regularization scheme of Tikhonov-type.
+These problems are infinite-dimensional but convex (see section 3.1.1).

+2. Approximate the above model by a lower order one reflecting further known properties of the physical system.
 This step aims at reducing the complexity while bringing physical significance to the design parameters.
 It typically consists of a rational or meromorphic approximation procedure with prescribed number of poles in certain classes of analytic functions.
 Rational approximation in the complex domain is a classical but difficult non-convex problem, for which few effective methods exist.
 In relation to system theory, two specific difficulties superimpose on the classical situation, namely one must control the region where the poles of the approximants lie in order to ensure the stability of the model, and one has to handle matrix-valued functions when the system has several inputs and outputs, in which case the number of poles must be replaced by the McMillan degree (see section 3.1.2).

-When identifying elliptic (Laplace, Beltrami) partial differential equations from boundary data, point 1. above can be recast as an inverse boundary-value problem with (overdetermined Dirichlet-Neumann) data on part of the boundary of a plane domain (recover a function, analytic in a domain, from incomplete boundary data).
+When identifying elliptic (Laplace, conjugate-Beltrami) partial differential equations from boundary data, point 1. above can be recast as an inverse boundary-value problem with (overdetermined Dirichlet-Neumann) data on part of the boundary of a plane domain (recover a function, analytic in a domain, from incomplete boundary data).
 As such, it arises naturally in higher dimensions when analytic functions get replaced by gradients of harmonic functions (see section 4.1).
+Initial motivations of the team include:

+- free boundary problems in plasma control; - the recovery of sources, that arises for instance in magneto/electro-encephalography; - the detection of cracks and occlusions in non-destructive control.

-Motivated by free boundary problems in plasma control and questions of source recovery arising in magneto/electro-encephalography, we aim at generalizing this approach to the real Beltrami equation in dimension 2 (section 6.3.3) and to the Laplace equation in dimension 3 (section 6.3.1).
+We aim at generalizing this approach to the conjugate-Beltrami equation in dimension 2 (section 6.2.3) and to the Laplace equation in dimension 3 (section 6.2.1).

 Step 2. above, i.e., meromorphic approximation with prescribed number of poles-is used to approach other inverse problems beyond harmonic identification.
-In fact, the way the singularities of the approximant (i.e. its poles) relate to the singularities of the approximated function is an all-pervasive theme in approximation theory: for appropriate classes of functions, the location of the poles of the approximant can be used as an estimator of the singularities of the approximated function (see section 6.3.2).
+In fact, the way the singularities of the approximant (i.e., its poles) relate to the singularities of the approximated function is an all-pervasive theme in approximation theory: for appropriate classes of functions, the location of the poles of the approximant can be used as an estimator of the singularities of the approximated function (see section 6.2.2).